zammad/zammad/README.md

 Zammad is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and e-mails.
-It is distributed under the GNU AFFERO General Public License (AGPL).
+It is distributed under version 3 of the GNU AFFERO General Public License (GNU AGPLv3).

 Do you receive many e-mails and want to answer them with a team of agents?